integr8ly/integreatly-operator/test-cases/tests/products/h28-validate-self-managed-apicast-rate-limiting.md

 ## Prerequisites

 Self Managed Apicast to be deployed on the RHOAM cluster.
-See [H24 test case](./h24-verify-selfmanaged-apicast-and-custom-policy.md) on how to do it.
+See [H24 test case](./h24-verify-selfmanaged-apicast-and-custom-policy.md) on how to do it (in short, run H24 test case locally with SKIP_CLEANUP=true).

+In order to use production (managed) APIcast (optional for this test case) use the default "API" Product and promote to both Stage and Production.
+In order to use production self-managed APIcast you need to update the route in 3scale Admin Portal (H24 test only uses staging APIcast), promote it to Production and create the route in self-managed APIcast namespace (simplest way is to get the yaml for existing staging APIcast's route and change the '.spec.host' there).

 Workload web app not deployed on the cluster